bykof/gostradamus/README.md

 It uses the underlying Go `time` library and the main gostradamus' type `DateTime` can be easily converted to and from `time.Time`.

 Gostradamus is named after the french pharmacist [Nostradamus](https://en.wikipedia.org/wiki/Nostradamus).
-Nostradamus is known for his prophecies, therefore he worked a lot with time, like Gostradamus.
+He is known for his prophecies, therefore he worked a lot with time, like Gostradamus.

 ## Features